ramcodehub/bondly/DATABASE_SCHEMA_CORRECTIONS.md

 ## Summary

-These corrections ensure that the Phase 2 implementation properly aligns with the existing Supabase database schema used by the Bondly CRM system.
+These corrections ensure that the Phase 2 implementation properly aligns with the existing Supabase database schema used by the Bondly system.
 The key changes were:

 1. **Table Name Consistency**: Using `companies` instead of `accounts`
 2. **Data Type Alignment**: Using UUID for company references instead of INTEGER